Skimmenthal13/ASql/README.md

                 }
             }

-            # Example 2 Query With Parameters
+            # Example 2.a Query with ExecuteScalar With Parameters

             public void ExecuteScalar(ASqlManager.DBType dBType, string ConnectionString)
             {